Whatever you do… don’t call them cafeterias.

 Pro-tip: There are two parking structures off Main and 5th Streets, as well as a metered parking lot on 3rd and Bush.

 Built in 2016, Lot 579 bills itself as a unique artisanal market and California culinary experience, and it’s got the location to carry that California vibe.
-Located on PCH in Huntington Beach, the Surf City’s relaxed beach feel carries through to the fantastic food offerings in the Lot 579 food hall.
+Located at Pacific City on PCH in Huntington Beach, the Surf City’s relaxed beach feel carries through to the fantastic food offerings in the Lot 579 food hall.